 - 1 cup heavy cream

 - 1/2 tsp paprika

 - Boil macaroni.
-Boil pasta per package instructions, and strain, reserving 1 cup of the pasta water.
+Boil pasta per package instructions, reserve 1 cup pasta water, then drain.

 - Make cheese sauce.
 In the same or large pot, melt 1/2 cup (1 stick) butter over medium heat.
 Whisk in 4 tbsp all-purpose flour, and cook for 1 minute, whisking constantly.
-Pour in milk and heavy cream, and stir periodically on high heat until the mixture thickens.
+Pour in 2 cups milk and 1 cup heavy cream, then stir occasionally on high heat until the mixture thickens.

 - Combine macaroni & cheese.
 Fold in 4 cups shredded cheese, 1/2 cup sour cream, 1 tsp salt, 1 tsp pepper, 1/2 tsp garlic powder, and 1/2 tsp paprika.
 Melt the cheeses into a smooth sauce, whisking to break up lumps, about 3 minutes.
 If the sauce is too thick, pour in some pasta water to loosen the cheese sauce.
 Turn off the heat.
 Stir in the cooked macaroni.

-- Optional – Bake. if you like your macaroni with a cheesy baked crust, pour the mac into a baking dish.
-Top with extra shredded cheese.
+- Optional – Bake.
+If you like your macaroni with a cheesy baked crust, pour the cooked mac ‘n cheese into a baking dish.
+Top with 1 cup extra shredded cheese.
 Bake at 375º F for 10-15 minutes until golden brown and bubbly on top.
 In the last 2 minutes, broil the top for a great crust, but watch it carefully to avoid burning!
 Enjoy warm!

 Make-Ahead.
 After pouring the macaroni into a baking dish and topping with extra shredded cheese, cover it up and refrigerate for up to 3 days.
 Reheat in the oven at 425ºF until warm and bubbly.